InstituteforDiseaseModeling/synthpops/README.md

 `python setup.py develop`

-Note: while `synthpops` can also be installed via pypi, this method does not currently include the data files, and thus is not recommended.
+Note: while `synthpops` can also be installed via pypi, this method does not currently include the data files which are required to function, and thus is not recommended.

 ## Quick Start